romamik/blog.romamik.com/src/content/blog/2025-09-04-typed-eval-rs.md

 Let's make our closures accept a parameter whose fields will serve as variables that are accessible to expressions.

-If we had a version that evaluates the AST we could have used `HashMap<String, f64>` for this and just return an error if the variable was not present.
-But now we have closures that should not fail, so let's have a type parameter both for our `compile_expr` function and for the returned closures.
+For the first version that interpreted the AST it would be logical to use `HashMap<String, f64>` as a context for the expression.
+But since we have the `compile_expr` function that returns a closure, and we do not expect the returned closure to fail, it is better to have a type parameter, so that we know the type of the context at compile type.
+Let's just add a parameter to the the returned closure, and also a type parameter so that we know it's type:

 ```rs
 pub type CompiledExpr<Ctx> = Box<dyn Fn(&Ctx) -> f64>;